 No roles are precast, and all roles are open.
-All backgrounds, ages (over 18), ethnicities welcome and encouraged to audition!
+All backgrounds, ages (over 18), and ethnicities welcome and encouraged to audition!
 Most actors will be up and down to read multiple times in multiple combinations and scenes.
 We will do our best to get you up multiple times reading for parts you are interested in.
-You will also be asked to read for other parts you may not be auditioning for.
+You may also be asked to read for other parts you may not be auditioning for.

 Performance Dates and Times:

 Evening Performances: Thurs.
 Fri.
-Sat.; November 14 – November 16 7:30 pm Curtain
+Sat.
+March 26-28 7:30 pm

-Matinee: Sunday November 17, 2:00 pm curtain
+Matinee: Sunday March 29 2:00 pm

 Thumbnail Role Descriptions (ages are flexible)